pdgcam/CSD3/README.md

 For Linux/MacOSX/UNIX system, open a command window. <br/>
 For Windows system, please download and use [Putty](https://www.putty.org/) or [Windows Visual Studio Code](https://code.visualstudio.com/).

-There are several login nodes, depending on the cluster you want to use: <br/>
+There are several login nodes, depending on the cluster to use: <br/>

-  - To access the Peta4-Skylake (CPU cluster) nodes, type ``` ssh <username>@login-cpu.hpc.cam.ac.uk ``` <br/>
+(1) To access the Peta4-Skylake (CPU cluster) nodes, type ``` ssh <username>@login-cpu.hpc.cam.ac.uk ``` <br/>
+- Each Peta4-Skylake node has 32 CPU cores, with 6GB per CPU (192GB total RAM) or 12GB per CPU (384GB total RAM).
-  On Peta4-Skylake, SL1 and SL2 users are limited to 1280 cores in use at any one time (maximum walltime of 36 hours per job), and SL3 users are limited to 320 cores (maximum walltime of 12 hours per job per job). <br/>
+- On Peta4-Skylake, SL1 and SL2 users are limited to 1280 cores in use at any one time (maximum walltime of 36 hours per job), and SL3 users are limited to 320 cores (maximum walltime of 12 hours per job per job). <br/>

+each Peta4-Skylake node has 32 CPU cores

   - To access the Peta4-KNL (KNL cluster) nodes, type ``` ssh <username>@login-knl.hpc.cam.ac.uk ``` <br/>
   On Peta4-KNL, SL1 and SL2 users are limited to 128 nodes in use at any one time (maximum walltime of 36 hours per job), and SL3 users are limited to 64 nodes (maximum walltime of 12 hours per job per job). <br/>